ans-group/docs.ukfast.co.uk/source/security/ddos/safedns-setup.md

 Select an `Action` between `Create new DNS record` or `Stage new DNS record`.
 The first option will add the record on DDoSX and switch the DNS to DDoSX<sup>®</sup>, and the second option will add the record, however the DNS will continue to point to the IP entered in `New IP Address`.
 For both actions the IP entered in `New IP Address` is the IP where your website is hosted or perhaps a load balancer VIP.

-SSL certificate you can either chose `Select SSL Certificate...` to chose an SSL you have in my.ukfast.co.uk. `Add SSL Certificate` gives you the option to grab an external SSL and upload it to DDoSX<sup>®</sup>.
+SSL certificate you can either choose `Select SSL Certificate...` to select an SSL you have in https://my.ukfast.co.uk. `Add SSL Certificate` gives you the option to grab an external SSL and upload it to DDoSX<sup>®</sup>.
 Finally if you don't select an SSL certificate you can bring the site live without one just by clicking on `Add DNS Record`

 ![record](files/protect_record_ddosx.png)